Best Italian Cheese Shops in Rome

 Our 5 Favorite Places in Rome to Buy Italian Cheese

 One of the great joys of visiting the Eternal City is sampling and buying Italian cheese, which is widely available across town but may be harder to find (or considerably more expensive) back home.
-Whether you want to buy and eat right away, or vacuum seal your purchases for travel, this is the Local Aromas pick of the best Italian cheese shops in Rome.
+For an insider look at the wonderful world of Italian cheese, along with tips on how to taste it from certified cheese sommelier Benedetta, take a look at the Foodie Sisters video guide to formaggio.
+Then read on for our list of the best Italian cheese shops in the Eternal City.

 Quite simply a temple of cheese, Beppe Giovale’s formaggeria in the Jewish Ghetto should be the first stop for every cheese-lover in Rome.
 The shop offers an amazing range which runs the gamut from the familiar to the weird and wonderful, while the adjoining restaurant serves tasting plates along with seasonal dishes and a great list of wines.

 Via di S. Maria del Pianto, 9A/11 (Jewish Ghetto)

 Although it is a bit of a hike out to the eastern Centocelle district, the area is one of Rome’s up-and-coming neighborhoods and also happens to be home to Vincenzo Mancino’s DOL which has promoted and sold the very best produce from the Lazio region since 2006.
 Locally-made cheeses along with wines and cured meats are for sale in the shop, and there is also a great little dining area to sample the items on offer.
 If you prefer not to venture too far, DOL recently opened a Trastevere off-shoot, called Proloco Trastevere (via Goffredo Mameli 23) which serves their signature high-quality goods.